sidharthmohannair/Autonomous-Drone-Navigation-TD3-vs-SAC/SAC_Drone/README.md

 # Development of an Autonomous Drone Navigation System in a Simulated Environment Using ROS 2 Humble Hawksbill, Gazebo Harmonic, and ArduPilot

 ## Objective
-This project aims to develop and compare the performance of Twin Delayed DDPG (TD3) and Soft Actor-Critic (SAC) algorithms for autonomous drone navigation.
-The evaluation will focus on navigation efficiency, obstacle avoidance, and learning efficiency in simulated environments using ROS2 and Gazebo.
+The primary objective of this project is to develop a comprehensive autonomous drone navigation system by creating a simulated environment in Gazebo using ROS 2.
+This involves integrating ArduPilot with ROS 2 within the simulation to control and monitor the drone's flight dynamics and behavior.
+Additionally, the project aims to develop and execute scripts that command the drone to perform specific tasks, such as flying in predefined patterns like squares and circles within the simulated environment.

 ## Project Overview